salesforce/Accelerator-for-Provider-Relationship-Management/README.md

 1. Download the recommendation_1.csv file in the GitHub repository here: https://github.com/salesforce/Accelerator-for-Provider-Relationship-Management
 2. Use DataLoader to import the Recommendation into your Salesforce org.
+When importing, you may leave the following fields unmapped:
+   a.
+ID
+   b.
+ISACTIONACTIVE
+   c.
+ISDELETED

 **Meeting Reminder Flow and Email Template**